Current Division Rule

-Our aim is to find voltage across some impedance, say, Z3.
+Our aim is to find the voltage across some impedance, say, Z3.
 We see that Z1, Z2, Z3 ….
 Zn are connected in series.
 Hence, effective impedance Zeff as seen by the voltage is given by

-Current passing the circuit is given by
+The current passing the circuit is given by

 This current is passing through all the impedances connected in series.
-Hence, voltage across Z3 is given by
+Hence, the voltage across Z3 is given by

 In general, we can write